-There is a second policy (MFCS P1 ACR) that covers certification body requirements in relation to MFCS.
-This policy specifies the organisational, accreditation, auditing and certifying related requirements and mechanisms for certification bodies assessing against MTLAS.
+There is a second policy (MTLAS P 2 CBR) that covers certification body requirements in relation to MTLAS.

+The objective of this policy is to specify the organisational, accreditation, auditing and certifying related requirements and mechanisms for certification bodies assessing against either MFCS standards or normative documents as well as the PEFC Chain of Custody standard.